shahraizali/awesome-django/README.md

 * [DjangoCon Europe](http://2014.djangocon.eu/) is the annual largest European-based Django conference that is usually held in late spring.
 * [DjangoCon US](http://www.djangocon.us/) is the largest North American Django conference generally held the first week in September each year.

+## Videos

+* [Must Watch Django Videos](https://github.com/rosarior/django-must-watch/) - Must-watch videos about Django (or about Python as applied to Django)

 # Contributing

 Just fork and send a pull request with your awesome django apps and/or projects.